ChristosSmiliotopoulos/Lateral-Movement-Dataset--LMD_Collections/README.md

 ## LMD-2023

-For the needs of this work, the LMD-2022 logset was enhanced with both normal and malicious traffic collected from various personal and virtual machine (VM) computing stations.
+~~For the needs of this work~~, the LMD-2022 logset was enhanced with both normal and malicious traffic collected from various personal and virtual machine (VM) computing stations.
 Precisely, the already existing nine LM techniques were re-executed multiple times and populated with six more up-to-date state-of-the-art LM techniques, which correspond to Common Vulnerabilities and Exposures (CVEs) IDs issued from 2020 until today.
 As shown in the highlighted box that follows, , the added attacks (those having an asterisk affixed) include * *Log4Shell* * , * *Follina* * , * *Windows Spooler Privilege Escalation* * , * *SMBGhost* * , * *SMBleed* * , and * *Zerologon* * , each of them executed multiple times.

 		- ms17-010 **CVE-2017-0148 (EoRS)**
 		- EternalBlue **CVE-2017-0144 & EoRS**